Elixinol CBD Sale at elixinol: 40% off sitewide

 free shipping

-Elixinol CBD cuts 40% off sitewide as part of its latest sale.
+Ending today, Elixinol CBD cuts 40% off sitewide as part of its latest sale.
 The discount appears in cart.
 Plus, free shipping applies.
 Save on CBD oils, capsules, and gummies, as well as CBD holiday gift sets, cards, and more.
-Deal ends December 16.
 Shop Now at elixinol

 Details